alexdlaird/amazon-orders/README.md

 `amazon-orders` is an unofficial library that provides a Python API (and CLI) for Amazon order history.

-This package works by parsing data from Amazon's consumer-facing website.
-A periodic build validates functionality to ensure its stability, but as Amazon provides no official API to use, this package may break at any time (so check often to ensure you're on the latest version).

 Only the English, `.com` version of Amazon is officially supported.
 Other Amazon domains can be targeted by passing `domain` to [`AmazonSession`](https://amazon-orders.readthedocs.io/api.html#amazonorders.session.AmazonSession)
 (or `--domain` on the CLI), and other English-based sites may work by chance — see [Known Limitations](https://amazon-orders.readthedocs.io/index.html#known-limitations) for details.

+> **Note:** This package works by parsing data from Amazon's consumer-facing website.
+A periodic build validates
+> functionality to ensure its stability, but as Amazon provides no official API to use, older versions of this
+> package may break at any time, so it's recommended that you use the latest version.

 ## Installation